AES (NYSE:AES) Releases FY 2022 Earnings Guidance

 AES (NYSE:AES – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided EPS guidance of $1.55-$1.65 for the period, compared to the consensus EPS estimate of $1.62.
+The company provided earnings per share (EPS) guidance of $1.55-$1.65 for the period, compared to the consensus estimate of $1.62.
 The company issued revenue guidance of -.

-AES (NYSE:AES – Get Rating) last posted its quarterly earnings results on Thursday, May 5th.
-The utilities provider reported $0.21 EPS for the quarter, missing the consensus estimate of $0.30 by ($0.09).
+AES (NYSE:AES – Get Rating) last posted its earnings results on Thursday, May 5th.
+The utilities provider reported $0.21 EPS for the quarter, missing analysts’ consensus estimates of $0.30 by ($0.09).
+The business had revenue of $2.85 billion for the quarter, compared to analyst estimates of $2.53 billion.
 AES had a negative net margin of 2.21% and a positive return on equity of 33.02%.
-The business had revenue of $2.85 billion during the quarter, compared to analysts’ expectations of $2.53 billion.
-During the same period in the previous year, the company posted $0.28 earnings per share.
-AES’s revenue for the quarter was up 8.2% compared to the same quarter last year.
-As a group, equities research analysts predict that AES will post 1.61 earnings per share for the current fiscal year.
+AES’s revenue was up 8.2% on a year-over-year basis.
+During the same quarter last year, the business earned $0.28 earnings per share.
+Sell-side analysts expect that AES will post 1.61 earnings per share for the current fiscal year.

-A number of research analysts have weighed in on AES shares.
-Susquehanna decreased their price objective on shares of AES from $32.00 to $30.00 in a research report on Tuesday, May 10th.
-Morgan Stanley upped their price objective on shares of AES from $30.50 to $32.50 and gave the stock an overweight rating in a research report on Wednesday, April 20th.
-Citigroup started coverage on shares of AES in a research report on Tuesday, March 22nd.
-They issued a buy rating and a $27.00 price objective for the company.
-Credit Suisse Group assumed coverage on shares of AES in a research report on Monday, April 25th.
-They issued a neutral rating and a $25.00 price objective for the company.
-Finally, TheStreet downgraded shares of AES from a b rating to a c- rating in a research report on Tuesday, March 1st.
-Three analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
-According to MarketBeat.com, AES presently has a consensus rating of Buy and a consensus price target of $28.69.
+AES has been the topic of a number of research reports.
+Credit Suisse Group initiated coverage on shares of AES in a research note on Monday, April 25th.
+They issued a neutral rating and a $25.00 price target on the stock.
+Morgan Stanley raised their target price on shares of AES from $30.50 to $32.50 and gave the stock an overweight rating in a research note on Wednesday, April 20th.
+TheStreet lowered shares of AES from a b rating to a c- rating in a research note on Tuesday, March 1st.
+Susquehanna decreased their target price on shares of AES from $32.00 to $30.00 in a research note on Tuesday, May 10th.
+Finally, Citigroup assumed coverage on shares of AES in a research note on Tuesday, March 22nd.
+They issued a buy rating and a $27.00 target price on the stock.
+Three investment analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
+According to data from MarketBeat.com, the company has an average rating of Buy and an average target price of $28.69.

-In other AES news, CFO Stephen Coughlin purchased 47,000 shares of the firm’s stock in a transaction on Friday, March 4th.
-The stock was bought at an average price of $21.30 per share, with a total value of $1,001,100.00.
-The purchase was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Company insiders own 0.77% of the company’s stock.
+In related news, CFO Stephen Coughlin acquired 47,000 shares of the business’s stock in a transaction dated Friday, March 4th.
+The shares were acquired at an average price of $21.30 per share, with a total value of $1,001,100.00.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+0.77% of the stock is currently owned by company insiders.

-Several institutional investors and hedge funds have recently made changes to their positions in the company.
-Vanguard Group Inc. raised its holdings in shares of AES by 1.6% in the 1st quarter.
-Vanguard Group Inc. now owns 83,790,219 shares of the utilities provider’s stock valued at $2,155,923,000 after purchasing an additional 1,285,423 shares in the last quarter.
-Northern Trust Corp raised its stake in AES by 5.6% during the 1st quarter.
-Northern Trust Corp now owns 7,126,418 shares of the utilities provider’s stock worth $183,363,000 after acquiring an additional 381,037 shares in the last quarter.
-Charles Schwab Investment Management Inc. raised its stake in AES by 4.5% during the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 5,250,652 shares of the utilities provider’s stock worth $135,100,000 after acquiring an additional 225,397 shares in the last quarter.
-Invesco Ltd. raised its stake in AES by 13.0% during the 1st quarter.
-Invesco Ltd. now owns 5,153,752 shares of the utilities provider’s stock worth $132,606,000 after acquiring an additional 592,767 shares in the last quarter.
-Finally, Dimensional Fund Advisors LP grew its position in AES by 0.4% during the 1st quarter.
-Dimensional Fund Advisors LP now owns 2,433,914 shares of the utilities provider’s stock worth $62,620,000 after purchasing an additional 9,679 shares during the last quarter.
-Institutional investors and hedge funds own 92.97% of the company’s stock.
+A number of hedge funds have recently bought and sold shares of AES.
+Federated Hermes Inc. raised its position in shares of AES by 4.1% during the 1st quarter.
+Federated Hermes Inc. now owns 23,989 shares of the utilities provider’s stock worth $617,000 after acquiring an additional 955 shares in the last quarter.
+Cibc World Market Inc. raised its position in shares of AES by 24.2% during the 1st quarter.
+Cibc World Market Inc. now owns 22,300 shares of the utilities provider’s stock worth $574,000 after acquiring an additional 4,351 shares in the last quarter.
+Evercore Wealth Management LLC raised its position in shares of AES by 9.4% during the 1st quarter.
+Evercore Wealth Management LLC now owns 21,196 shares of the utilities provider’s stock worth $545,000 after acquiring an additional 1,830 shares in the last quarter.
+Brown Brothers Harriman & Co. raised its position in shares of AES by 1,502.1% during the 1st quarter.
+Brown Brothers Harriman & Co. now owns 20,123 shares of the utilities provider’s stock worth $518,000 after acquiring an additional 18,867 shares in the last quarter.
+Finally, Evergreen Capital Management LLC increased its position in AES by 32.3% during the first quarter.
+Evergreen Capital Management LLC now owns 18,858 shares of the utilities provider’s stock worth $485,000 after buying an additional 4,608 shares during the period.
+92.97% of the stock is currently owned by institutional investors.

 About AES (Get Rating)